• Home

 Summary

-Due to space limitations, each process has been mentioned, but it has not been explained in very detail.
-You still need to search for other materials yourself.
-This article can only provide general direction guidance.
-I hope this introduction to the development process can help you.
+Due to space constraints, every step of the process was covered, but not in great detail.
+You will still need to consult other resources for more specifics.
+This article only provides a general directional overview, and I hope this introduction to the development process is helpful to you.

 Design & Development Tool Recommendations